FAForever/wiki-pages/Creating-models.md

 ### Aeon Shader (Aeon)

 #### Albedo
-Use this to map color on your unit.
+Use this to map colour on your unit.
 #### Normals

 #### Spec Team